The Sopranos: Depiction of stereotypes

 The show has frequently been accused of perpetuating negative stereotypes about Italian Americans.
 Several major organizations have voiced their concern that The Sopranos presents a very distorted and harmful stereotype of Italian Americans and their cultural values, including the National Italian American Foundation, Order Sons of Italy in America, Unico National, and the Italic Institute of America.

+The show had a strong female cast and expressions of feminism during the six seasons.
+The creators challenge the traditional gender roles in society.
+Around the third season of the show, the creators were pushing the violence against women, highlighting the show's impact on viewers and the ongoing debates surrounding its depiction of feminist issues.
+The show uses the Dr. Melfi rape episode to show the internal strength of the female perspective on the show, by not asking Tony for help to seek revenge.

 In 2000, officials in Essex County, New Jersey, denied producers permission to film scenes in the South Mountain Reservation, which is county-owned property, by Essex County, New Jersey Executive James Treffinger, who argued that the show depicts Italian Americans "in stereotypical fashion".
 In 2002, organizers of the New York City Columbus Day Parade won an injunction preventing Mayor Michael Bloomberg from inviting cast members of The Sopranos to participate in the parade.

 Fairleigh Dickinson University's PublicMind conducted a national survey in August 2001 that polled 800 people, out of which 37% said that they watched the show regularly, and 65% of this group (192 people, or 24% of the total) disagreed that the show negatively portrayed Italian Americans.
 Professor William Roberts, who was associated with the poll, said that "The show's inflated image of organized crime casts a shadow over both the state [of New Jersey] and its Italian American community."

 He further stated "The show helped to perpetuate one of the more problematic and stereotypical images of Italian Americans.
 Both Italian and Italian American cultures have much more diverse and interesting heritages than the American public generally realizes."
 Humanities professor Camille Paglia, herself an Italian American, has spoken negatively about The Sopranos, arguing that its depiction of Italian Americans was inaccurate, inauthentic, and dated.

 Chase has defended his show, saying that "It is not meant to stereotype all Italian Americans, only to depict a small criminal subculture".